webcrumbs-community/webcrumbs/README.md

     height="12px"
 />

-WebCrumbs aspires to be an industry-standard solution for React applications, positioned as the "WordPress for Node.js frontends", including those written in React.
-Whether you're a developer or not, you'll find it effortless to create, manage, and scale your node.js-based websites using our intuitive admin panel.
+WebCrumbs aspires to be an industry-standard solution for modern web development, positioned as the "WordPress for Node.js".
+Whether you're a developer or not, you'll find it effortless to create, manage, and scale your modern websites using an intuitive admin panel.

 <p align="center">
   <img